Late June Summer night tour

 Not to worry as we had at least escaped the rain and camped about 15 km away with a good view of the mountain.
 The boys were pleased to learn that I had bought them a proper beer (5%) while they were busy at Geysir.
 We got to bed early around 05.00 and as we were the only campers, we got a really peaceful night.

-The next morning, Steven cooked bacon and eggs and we watched as light occasionally broke the clouds and lit up the church mountain.
+The next morning, Steven cooked bacon and eggs on a camping gas, and we watched as light occasionally broke the clouds and lit up the church mountain.
 We headed into Grundarfjorður for coffee before having a second attempt at Kirkjufellsfoss.

 I don’t often go for a portrait orientation here, but as I was setting up, I noticed the light on the mountain, so I went for it and I like the result.